Wilm0rien/omip/README.md

 # FAQ

-**I get an "unkown publisher" warning when installing the windows release!**
+**I get an "Windows Protected your PC" warning when installing the windows release!**

 Signing windows executables is a costly thing.
 If you want to avoid this warning you have to manually build the omip tool on your system via the following steps: